Minimum Distance Approach to Inference with Many Instruments: Setup

 \subsection{Model and Assumptions}

-There is a sample of individuals $i=1,\dotsc,n$.
+There is a sample of individuals $i=1,\dotsc, n$.
 For each individual, we observe a scalar outcome $y_{i}$, a scalar endogenous regressor $x_{i}$, $\Ne$-dimensional vector of exogenous regressors $w_{i}$, and $\Ni$-dimensional vector of instruments $z_{i}^{*}$.
-Throughout the paper, I treat the instruments and exogenous regressors as non-random (alternatively, I could allow them to be random, but condition on them).
+The instruments and exogenous regressors are treated as non-random.

 It will be convenient to define the model in terms of an orthogonalized version of the original instruments.
 To describe the orthogonalization, let $W$ denote the $n\times \Ne$ matrix of regressors with $i$th row equal to $w_{i}'$, and let $Z^{*}$ denote the $n\times \Ni$ matrix of instruments with $i$th row equal to ${z_{i}^{*}}'$.
 Let $\tilde{Z}=Z^{*}-W(W'W)^{-1}W'Z^{*}$ denote the residuals from regressing $Z^{*}$ onto $W$.
 Then the orthogonalized instruments $Z\in\mathbb{R}^{n\times \Ni}$ are given by $\Zp=\tilde{Z}R^{-1}$, where the upper-triangular matrix $R\in\mathbb{R}^{\Ni\times \Ni}$ is the Cholesky factor of $\tilde{Z}'\tilde{Z}$.
-Now, by construction, the columns of $Z$ are orthogonal to each other as well as to the columns of $W$.\footnote{This orthogonalization is sometimes called a standardizing transformation (see \citet{phillips83} for discussion).}
+Now, by construction, the columns of $Z$ are orthogonal to each other as well as to the columns of $W$.\footnote{This orthogonalization is sometimes called a standardizing transformation; see \citet{phillips83} for discussion.}